Comparing orthogonal calculus and calculus with Reality: Introduction

 \subsection{Acknowledgements}

-The author wishes to thank L.~Pol for numerous helpful conversations about this work.
+The author wishes to thank L.~Pol for numerous helpful conversations about this work and the referee for numerous helpful suggestions which greatly improved this paper.
 A portion of this work was completed while the author was in residence at the Institut Mittag-Leffler in Djursholm, Sweden in 2022 as part of the program `Higher algebraic structures in algebra, topology and geometry' supported by the Swedish Research Council under grant no. 2016-06596.
+The author was supported by the European Research council (ERC) through the grant “Chromatic homotopy theory of spaces”, grant no. 950048.